tohru-murakami/Yukari_Code_2/Yukari Data Manager/README_YDM.md

 2. **Reviewing Optimized Team Assignments**
    After the optimization process, the spreadsheet allows you to review the results and make adjustments based on the optimized output.

+## Yukari Data Manager for Excel

+The original **Yukari Data Manager** were exported to xlsx format using Numbers.
+Although many of the formulas were not correctly converted, the broken formulas were rebuilt manually.
+Currently the excel version is provided here for beta testing.

 ## Open Yukari Data Manager

 - **macOS**: Open the file directly in the Apple Numbers application.
 - **Windows and macOS (via web)**: You can also access the file using Apple iCloud Numbers through at [iCloud.com](https://www.icloud.com).
+- **Windows and macOS**: Try the Excel version for beta testing.

 ## Settings